adieyal/sd-dynamic-prompts/README.md

 To enable, open the advanced accordion and select __Enable Jinja2 templates__.
 <img src="images/jinja_templates.png">
-Jinja2 templates is an experimental feature for advanced template generation.
-It is not recommended for general use unless you are comfortable with writing scripts.<br><br>

 Here are some examples of what you can do with Jinja2 templates
 ### Literals
 Literal strings work as expected:

     I love red roses